District of Columbia Laws and Incentives

 Alternative Fuel Vehicle and Infrastructure Support

-The Green Finance Authority (Authority) increases private investment in clean transportation projects, including alternative fuel vehicles and infrastructure.
-The Authority Board will manage and authorize the Authority to issue bonds, establish the Authority Fund, and require the Authority to publish an annual report.
+The Green Finance Authority (Authority) supports private investment in clean transportation projects, including alternative fuel vehicles and infrastructure.
+The Authority Board, established by the Authority Fund, manages the Authority, and authorizes the Authority to issue bonds.
+The Authority must publish an annual report.
 (Reference District of Columbia Code 8-173.01 through 8-173.64)

 Alternative Fuel Vehicle Acquisition Requirements